 Still, there is a chance to improve the condition.
 Aside from surgery which is usually considered the last resort, patients may seek improvement through physical therapy and the use of anti-inflammatory medication and steroids.
 Although these exercises cannot help cartilage regenerate, they could help strengthen muscles surrounding the joint and reduce the pressure on the cartilage itself.

 All is not lost.
-Here at Rejuvenate Medical Group, we go above and beyond to bring our patients the latest in regenerative medicine and use the most recent innovations in the field to their advantage.
+Here at Rejuvenate Medical Group, we go above and beyond to bring our patients the latest in Integrative Treatment and use the most recent innovations in the field to their advantage.
 Our team has brought improvement to countless patients suffering from rotator cuff injuries, damaged knee cartilage and similar conditions.

 We may help you feel better too, right here in San Diego.
 With our helpful team on your side, your process of recovery can start before you know it.
-Call now to set up your initial appointment at the leading regenerative medicine center in San Diego!
+Call now to set up your initial appointment at the leading Integrative Treatment center in San Diego!